fbpx

 Songtrust also registers your work with global Performing Rights Organizations to collect your performance royalties from each of the areas in the world in which the performance royalties were actually generated.

-DistroKid handles the distribution of your music by putting it into stores and streaming services like Spotify, iTunes, and Apple Music.
+DistroKid handles the digital distribution of your music by putting it into stores and streaming services like Spotify, iTunes, and Apple Music.
 A music distributor like DistroKid pays you royalties from your ownership of the recording.

 To sum things up: